 Letting Go of Control

 Recovery requires us to accept life on its own terms, to accept our powerlessness and our limitations and to accept those of others.
 Letting go is not easy.
 (See Letting Go).
 It’s a constant challenge for addicts and codependents, because of our internal anxiety and dis-ease and our illusion that we have control over more than we actually do.
 When we start to let go, we feel tremendous anxiety and often depression and emptiness.
-We begin to feel what our attempts at control have been trying to avoid, such a loneliness, anxiety about making needed changes, grief for love that is lost or dead, or fear that an addict may die from an overdose.
+We begin to feel what our attempts at control have been trying to avoid, such as loneliness, anxiety about making needed changes, grief for love that is lost or dead, or fear that an addict may die from an overdose.
 Read my blog, “How to Detach and Let Go with Love.”

 Changing What We Can